Hey, everybody, it is Motivational Monday!

 Most male trainees barely train legs which is absolutely blasphemous!

 Most female trainees are completely misguided by social media when it comes to building the posterior that they want.
-Machines and half-squats are not going to get you to the promised land.
+Machines, half-squats, and gimmick band “workouts” are not going to get you to the glute promised land.

 Your entire posterior, especially your glutes makes or breaks your physique.
 Training the posterior is hard, but nothing in life worth anything is easy.

-Supersets are definitely of one of my favorite training methods.
+Supersets are definitely one of my favorite training methods.

 For the uninitiated, a superset is when you perform an exercise directly followed by another exercise.
 This is done either immediately with virtually no rest or with a short rest (typically 10-30 seconds) between the movements.